seanpm2001/The-REAL-Data-Liberation-Front_Docs/Compliance/!OldVersions/README/English/USA/A/6-100/6/README.txt

 > Changes

 - [x] Updated the main list
-- - [x] Updated the `Table of Contents` microsection
-- - [x] Added support for ProtonCalendar
-- - [x] Updated the counter (value: 7) with a service count of: `8`
+- - [x] Updated the corporation count to include a service count of 8, alongside a corporation count of 7
-- - [x] Divided services up by company, adding the names of the parent companies of all 8 services
 - [x] Updated the file info section
 - - [x] Updated the file version timestamp
 - - [x] Updated the line count